A second-scale periodicity in an active repeating fast radio burst source

 It is worth noting that the waiting time of repeating FRBs usually exhibits a bimodal log-normal distribution.
 Typically, the peak waiting time of the shorter component is of the order of tens of milliseconds.
 Such closely spaced bursts can interfere with our searches for long periods.
 Therefore, in our analysis we apply a de-clustering threshold of 0.5 s when searching for periods longer than 1 s.
 Specifically, bursts separated by less than 0.5 s are grouped into the same cluster, and the burst with the highest peak flux within each cluster is selected as the cluster representative.
-All the single-day period search results are shown in Extended Data Figure~\ref{ExFig1}.
+All the single-day period search results are shown in Supplementary Figure~\ref{SFig1}.

-\subsection{Refining the period with Bootstrap analysis}
+\subsection{Refining the period with bootstrap analysis}

 Our blind search revealed a clear periodicity on two days, i.e., $P_{\rm candidate}=1.70603$ s on MJD 59310 and $P_{\rm candidate}=1.70797$ s on MJD 59347.
 To further constrain the exact period value and the corresponding error range, we have performed a more in-depth parametric bootstrap analysis on the bursts of these two days.